MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 geometry coding.
 Requires `angularEnabled=1` and `geomTreeType=1`.

+### `--secondaryResidualDisabled=1|0`
+Controls the disabling of quantized cartesian residual in lossy pred tree geometry coding.

 ### `--pointCountMetadata=0|1`
 Controls the addition of per octree layer point count metadata to each geometry slice.